 (1) Resolutions shall be passed by a simple majority of votes.
 In the event of the votes being equal the motion shall be deemed to have been defeated.

-(2) Voting shall take place by a show of hands, unless, in exceptional cases, a ballot has been decided upon, or unless the chairman or the Pastor demand this.
+(2) Voting shall take place by a show of hands, unless, in exceptional cases, a ballot has been decided upon, or unless the chair or the Pastor demand this.

-(3) If a member, who is excluded from voting by virtue of section 41, is present, the resolution is invalid, except if it is clear that the member’s presence had no influence upon the results.
+(3) If a member, who is excluded from voting by virtue of Section 41, is present, the resolution is invalid, except if it is clear that the member’s presence had no influence upon the results.

 Section 41 Exclusion from Deliberations and Voting

 Members of Congregational Council shall not participate in deliberations or vote on matters in which they themselves or their immediate family have an interest, or where they may receive a direct advantage or disadvantage as a result of the decision, or if a natural or legal person whom they represent by operation of law or under power of attorney could receive a direct advantage or disadvantage, or if it affects them personally.
-Church undertakings and other church institutions shall not be deemed to be juristic persons for purposes of this section.
+Church undertakings and other Church institutions shall not be deemed to be juristic persons for purposes of this Section.
 The question of whether or not a matter falls within the ambit of this clause shall be decided by Congregational Council in the absence of the member concerned.

 Section 42 Committees

-(1) Congregational Council may appoint committees for certain matters or areas of responsibility, into which members of the Congregation who are not members of Congregational Council, may be appointed.
+(1) Congregational Council may appoint committees for certain matters or areas of responsibility, into which members of the congregation who are not members of Congregational Council, may be appointed.

-(2) As a rule a member of Congregational Council, designated thereto by Congregational Council, shall chair such committee meetings.
-Congregational Council may authorise the committee to elect a chairperson from among its members.
+(2) As a rule, a member of Congregational Council, designated thereto by Congregational Council, shall chair such committee meetings.
+Congregational Council may authorise the committee to elect a chair from among its members.

 Section 43 Special Responsibilities